andyaiken/skirmish/tasks.md

 * Actions
 * Monsters
 * Features and Actons should indicate where they come from (universal, species, role, background, item)
+* Cleric / Paladin as role or background

 ## Bugs

-* It's possible to have the same proficiency twice, or to run out of proficiencies to learn
+* It's possible to run out of proficiencies to learn
   * Might have to add some code to a feature to see whether it can be chosen

 ## Tech Debt